usa-covid-aequologica-net/usa.covid.aequologica.net/README.md

 * "remove" + a list of countries
 * "select" + one country
 * "all" = all countries

+Full specification towards the end of this document.

 ![UI explained](./img/png/screenshot6-UI-explained.png "UI explained")